Animal Infrastructure: The animals enrolled as Nature-based Solutions

 Annie is a DPhil candidate at the School of Geography, spearheading social science research on the emerging trend of Nature-based Solutions.
 She considers herself a more-than-human geographer, investigating the interconnections and politics between human, animal, and infrastructure within Nature-based Solutions projects and policies.
 Deeply committed to multispecies collaborations and environmental wellbeing, she hopes her research may help develop the Nature-based Solutions sphere to be as effective and equitable as possible.

-Also passionate about teaching, Annie teaches an optional course for the MSc in Nature, Society and Environmental Governance, titled 'Climate Change in a More-than-Hu(man) World'.
-She is also an external tutor at Keble College, teaching undergraduates on Human Geography and Geographical Thought.
+Also passionate about teaching, Annie is a TA for the MSc in Nature, Society and Environmental Governance, supporting and administering the teaching of the course.
+She also developed and runs an optional reading group for the MSc in Nature, Society and Environmental Governance, titled 'Climate Change in a More-than-Hu(man) World'.
+Further, she is an external tutor at Keble College, teaching undergraduates on Human Geography and Geographical Thought.

 Annie holds a MPhil in Nature Society and Environmental Governance from Oxford and a B.A. in Communication Studies and Science and Technology Studies from Cal Poly, San Luis Obispo.